logux/docs/recipes/cross-tab.md

 # Cross-Tab Communication with Logux

-We created Logux with thoughts that good UX means that user have the same state in every browser tab.
-If user added product to Shopping Cart in one browser tab, it will see the same produc in another tab.
+We created Logux with thoughts that good UX means that user has the same state in every browser tab.
+If the user added a product to Shopping Cart in one browser tab, it would see the same product in another tab.

-To archive that UX on client-side Logux separated all [actions] into 2 categories:
+To archive that UX on client-side Logux separated all [actions] into two categories:
-1. **Cross-tab actions:** any changes of global state.
-If user change some document or add comment it should be a cross-tab action.
+1. **Cross-tab actions:** any changes in the global state.
+If the user changes a document or adds a comment, it should be a cross-tab action.
-2. **Tab-specific action:** everything related to current context.
-For instance, open or close menu, start animation, etc.
+2. **Tab-specific action:** everything related to the current context.
+For instance, open or close menu, start an animation, etc.

-Logux will synchronize all cross-tab actions between all openned tabs.
+Logux will synchronize all cross-tab actions between all opened tabs.

 <details open><summary>Redux client</summary>